paulkaefer/diamol_code/notes.md

 * We tried `docker manifest inspect diamol/golang` and looked at the output.
 * local registry doesn't seem to work exactly the way the book presents it. that said, we searched the text for "5000" and it's only in chapters 3 (unrelated) and 5 (used as port).
 So we get the concepts & can move on!

+## Chapter 6
+* bind mounting to have any arbitrary folder path surfaced to your container (such as a network drive)

 # Once complete:
 - [ ] consider a certification